SEESolutions-it/DpdlEngine/Install_requirements.md

 runDpdlClient.bat
 ```

-NOTE: If the latest version of Java has been installed, use the following startup script (due to novel java module handling):
+NOTE: If a newer version of Java has been installed, use the following startup script (due to novel java module handling, This will
+be fixed in the next release):
 ```
 sh run_DpdlClient_java20.sh
 ```